raspberrypilearning/deck-of-cards/en/step_3.md

 ### Attributes

 Attributes are pieces of information stored within an object, rather like a collection of variables associated with that object.
-The card object will begin with two attributes - `suit` and `number`, and we will prefix them with `self.` to show that they belong to the object instance.
+The card object will begin with two attributes, `suit` and `number`, and we will prefix them with `self.` to show that they belong to the object instance.

 + Add two attributes to your `__init__` method, and two parameters so that you can pass in their values as arguments when you create the object: